DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ## CRM integration with messengers

 Django CRM has the ability to send messages via messengers.
-Such as:
+Such as
 Viber, WhatsApp, Skype.
 To do this, these applications must be installed on the user's device.